daveshap/REMO_Framework/README.md

 - openai
 - PyYAML

+## Installation

+Note: You may need to change tensorflow to tensowflow-macos in your requirements.txt file on certain OS X machines.

+1. Run `pip install -r requirements.txt`
+2. Create key_openai.txt file and put your OpenAI API key inside.

 ## Usage

 1. Start the FastAPI server: `uvicorn remo:app --reload`
 2. Interact with the API using a REST client or web browser: `http://localhost:8000`

 ## API Endpoints